-Past-due receivables
+Past-due receivables, historic amounts, according to IAS 39

-Receivables past due have been recorded at the amounts expected to actually be received at settlement.
+Past-due receivables have been recorded at the amounts expected to actually be received at settlement.

-Skr mn Consolidated Group

-2017 2016

-Past-due receivables:

-Aggregate amount of principal and interest less than, or equal to, 90 days past-due 136 55

-Aggregate amount of principal and interest more than 90 days past-due(1) 10 44

-Principal amount not past-due on such receivables 494 3,778

-Total Past-due receivables 640 3,877
+Skr mn December 31, 2017 Past-due receivables: Aggregate amount of principal and interest less than, or equal to, 90 days past-due 136 Aggregate amount of principal and interest more than 90 days past due (1) 10 Principal amount not past-due on such receivables 494 Total Past-due receivables 640

-(1) Of the aggregate amount of principal and interest past due, Skr 3 million (year-end 2016: Skr 38 million) was due for payment more than three but less than, or equal to, six months before the end of the reporting period, Skr 3 million (year-end 2016: Skr 4 million) was due for payment more than six but less than, or equal to, nine months before the end of the reporting period, and Skr 5 million (year-end 2016: Skr 2 million) was due for payment more than nine months before the end of the reporting period.
+(1) Of the aggregate amount of principal and interest past due, Skr 3 million was due for payment more than three but less than, or equal to, six months before the end of the reporting period, Skr 3 million was due for payment more than six but less than, or equal to, nine months before the end of the reporting period, and Skr 5 million was due for payment more than nine months before the end of the reporting period.